Implementing Pearl's $\mathcal{DO}$-Calculus on Quantum Circuits: A Simpson-Type Case Study on NISQ Hardware: Discussions

 \subsection{Limitations and Future Directions}

 While our work establishes a viable framework for quantum causal inference, it is important to clarify its scope and current limitations.
 The experiments presented in this paper focus on causal effect estimation and therefore presuppose that the underlying causal graph is known a priori, which is a standard assumption for applying the $\mathcal{DO}$-calculus.
 However, this does not mean the framework is inapplicable when the true graph is unknown.
-Indeed, the ability of our circuit-based approach to act as a ``computational laboratory'' allows it to serve as a powerful tool for causal model testing.
+Indeed, the ability of our circuit-based approach to act as a computational laboratory allows it to serve as a powerful tool for causal model testing.
 Researchers can formulate several competing causal hypotheses, compile each into a distinct quantum circuit, and compare the simulated observational data from each circuit against real-world data to determine the most plausible causal model.
 While a full exploration of such a quantum-enhanced hypothesis testing workflow is beyond the scope of this paper, it represents a significant direction for future research.

-Second, while we have provided a successful proof-of-principle on current quantum hardware, a significant gap remains between the performance on small-scale problems and the requirements for achieving a practical quantum advantage on large-scale problems with noisy intermediate-scale quantum (NISQ) devices.
+Second, while we have provided a successful proof-of-principle on current quantum hardware, a significant gap remains between the performance on small-scale problems and the requirements for achieving a practical quantum advantage on large-scale problems with NISQ devices.

+Finally, throughout this work we deliberately restrict attention to block-diagonal circuits that act within a classical sector of the Hilbert space; relaxing this constraint to allow non-block-diagonal dynamics with genuinely quantum confounders is a natural direction for future work and would clarify in which regimes quantum resources can offer benefits beyond classically simulable SCMs.